GoogleBot42/IronBox/README.md

 box2()
 -- they are started and resumed correctly without a c boundary errors that would pop up if pure lua was used
 ```
 You can initialize with a sandbox with specific environment.
-A defualt safe environment is used if this arguemtn is empty.
+A default safe environment is used if this argument is empty.
 Also a custom error function can be specified as well.
 ```lua
 local function error_hand(msg, box) -- msg holds the error box is the ironbox that had the error
 	print("There was an error!")